-Some MP platform may have a chipset that provides two buses, with each bus servicing one or more physical processors.
+Some MP and workstation platforms may have a chipset that provides two system buses, with each bus servicing one or more physical processors.
 The guidelines for conserving bus bandwidth described above also applies to each bus domain.

 8.5.2 Understand the Bus and Cache Interactions